code-mike-code/landing_page_project/README.md

 Landing Page Project
 </hr>
-This is my second landing page project and this one is made for commercial use for a friend.
+This is my second landing page project.
 Techonologies I used in this project are:
 </br>
 </hr>
 • HTML5